 Common Check Errors and Acceptable Corrections

 Mismatched written and numerical amounts and incorrect dates are the most common correctable mistakes.
 When check amounts don't match, the written amount is the legal amount.
+State statutes always value words over numbers.
 To correct the numeric amount, enter the correct total above the incorrect numerals, circle the correct amount and initial the change.
-If the written amount is incorrect, void the check and start over.
+If the written amount is incorrect, you will not be able to correct it in a way the bank would accept.
+You'll need to void the check and start over.

 Your bank may accept checks with incorrect dates based on pattern recognition, meaning they are checks you write regularly.
-For example, the bank may accept a check with incorrect date written to pay a utility bill, a car payment or your mortgage.
+For example, the bank may accept a check with incorrect date written to pay a utility bill, a car payment or your mortgage because you normally pay those bills every month.

-To correct dates on checks you write less frequently, especially stale-dated checks that make it appear you wrote the check more than 180 days in the past, strikethrough the entire date with a single line, write the correct date above it and initial the change.
+To correct dates on checks you write less frequently, especially stale-dated checks that make it appear you wrote the check more than 180 days in the past, strike through the entire date with a single line, write the correct date above it and initial the change.
+If the bank refuses to honor a stale-dated check even after you correct the date, you'll need to void it and write a new one.